Tinnitus and stress

 How to recognise the signs of stress

-The symptoms of stress vary widely in different people, but here are some common signs of stress to look out for in your body, thinking and behaviour:
+The symptoms of stress vary widely from person to person.
+Here are some common signs of stress to look out for.

 - Feeling tense

 - Breathlessness or a change in your breathing, for example lots of yawning or sighing